|Domain verification protects your branding and domain reputation, ensuring that only owners of a domain are able to send email on its behalf.

-- It provides security for domain owners by rejecting potential spoofed mail if the sender doesn't have access to the domain they're trying to send from.
+Prior to sending email from SharpSpring, you must verify the sending domain.
+Verification provides security for domain owners by rejecting potential spoofed mail if the sender lacks access to the domain they are trying to send from.
+It is the first step towards maximizing deliverability.

-- It's the first step towards maximizing deliverability.
-After verification, you may optionally navigate to your email settings page to configure DKIM for this domain.
-Alignment between your verified domain and a valid DKIM signature is necessary for optimal inbox placement.
+Optionally, after verifying the domain, you can navigate to your email settings page to configure DKIM for this domain.
+Your verified domain requires a valid DKIM signature for optimal inbox placement.

 Be aware that SharpSpring will not send a verification email if the domain has site tracking already set up and running.